 Diving Cozumel and the Mexican Yucatan Overview

-Diving Cozumel and the Yucatan peninsula attracts thousands of divers yearly.
+The island of Cozumel and the Yucatan peninsula attracts thousands of divers yearly.
 Many operators cater to experienced, savvy divers -- but some load boats with all comers.
 Much of Cozumel's diving is deep or drift dives.
-Carry surface-signaling devices (strobe, safety sausage, etc.).
+Carry a surface-signaling device (strobe, safety sausage, etc.).

-Many divers take day trips to the mainland to dive the freshwater cenotes -- diving in a cenote can give you a new standard of visibility.
+Many divers take day trips to the mainland by regular and inexpensive ferry to dive the freshwater cenotes -- prehistoric cave systems.
+Diving in a cenote can give you a new standard of visibility.
 For diving along the Yucatan coast, there are dive operations from Cancun south, but the diving is mainly patch reef diving.

-Isla Mujeres, off Cancun, has some decent reef diving and a drift or two.
-Whale sharks spend several summer weeks northwest of Cancun, near the island of Holbox, where one can just about be guaranteed to snorkel with scores of the behemoths.
-See Undercurrent, October 2004, for a review of this new discovery.
+Isla Mujeres (the Isle of Women), off Cancun, has some decent reef diving and a drift or two.
+Whale sharks aggregate during several summer weeks northwest of Cancun, both there and near the island of Holbox, where one can just about be guaranteed to snorkel with scores of these behemoths.
+The experience has recently become very popular with groups of underwater photographers.

 Cozumel and the Mexican Yucatan Seasonal Dive Planner